-WellSpring is part of a larger consortium of schools called the International Schools Consortium (LifePlus).
-LifePlus is a network of schools, which includes six international schools in China-these being in Chengdu, Qingdao, Tianjin, Wuhan, Wuxi and Yantai; one international school in the United Arab Emirates; and one online school, LifePlus Academy.
-LifePlus is governed by a single management team that works with the superintendents to ensure that the schools are effectively meeting their annual goals and achieving a consistently high level of educational quality.
-Each LifePlus school also has a local advisory committee, which supports the Head of School by serving as a sounding board and source of information on local issues.
-School administration deals with all parent concerns directly and takes them to the Superintendents Management Team (SMT) on such occasions as require action.
+The WellSpring Private School is part of a larger consortium of schools governed by LifePlus.
+LifePlus is a network of schools, which includes five international schools in China: in Chengdu, Qingdao, Tianjin, Wuhan, and Yantai; one international school in the United Arab Emirates; and one online supplemental academy.
+LifePlus is governed by a single management team that works with the superintendent to ensure that the schools are effectively meeting their annual goals and achieving a consistently high level of educational quality.
+Each LifePlus school also has a Local Advisory Committee (LAC), which supports the Head of School and school leadership team by serving as a sounding board and source of information on local issues.
+School administration deals with all parent concerns directly and takes them to the Superintendent Advisory Council (SAC) on such occasions as require action.